 Zettelkasten is a system for storing and accessing notes invented by Niklas Luhmann.
-I’m very fascinated by its underlying philosophy and approach which I’d love to take advantage of, but I’m still learning and it will take quite a lot of time to fully commit to it.
+I am very fascinated by its underlying philosophy and approach which I would love to take advantage of, but I am still learning and it will take quite a lot of time to fully commit to it.

 - The Zettelkasten Manifesto

-- Highlights (by me) on Wtf is a Zettelkasten?
+- My highlights on Wtf is a Zettelkasten?

 - Zettelkasten on Wikipedia

 - The Zettelkasten Philosophy, based on the principles of autonomy and atomicity